How to Move Channels in Teams? Quick Technique

 - You can easily migrate Channels, Channels Chats, Files, Teams, Groups

-- Automatic creation of a new Team or Channel in destination
+- Automatic creation of a new Teams or Channel in the destination

-- Maintenance of folder structure during the entire process & after migration
+- Maintains the folder structure during the entire process & after migration

 - The timestamps are maintained including Created & Last Modified Date

-- Delta Migration option exports only the new files post first-transfer
+- The Delta Migration option migrates only the newly arrived data

 - Use the software on Windows OS 10 (64-bit) & Windows Server 2012 & 2016